Your expert guide: 2 days in Valencia, Spain

 The city of Valencia is an excellent option for anyone looking to take a European city break.
-It’s a charming port city with plenty to see and do.
+Spain’s 3rd biggest city is a charming port city with plenty to see and do.
 Whether you’re into history, culture, excellent food or chilling on the beach, Valencia is sure to tick all your boxes.
-Let’s take a look at my top tips for spending 2 days in Valencia, Spain.

 There are affiliate links in this article.
 If you click and make a purchase I could make a small sum at zero cost to you.
 Thank you!